berlin-ab/github-tracker-cli/README.md

 ### Example

-Shows all Github issues that do not have a corresponding Pivotal Tracker story.
+Shows all Github issues matching a Github label that do not have a corresponding Pivotal Tracker story output in Pivotal Tracker CSV format.

 ```